-If it illuminates with the engine running or when you are driving, this indicates a malfunction.
+If it illuminates when the engine is running this indicates a malfunction.
 Stop your vehicle as soon as it is safe to do so and switch the engine off.
 Check the engine oil level.
+If the oil level is sufficient. this indicates a system malfunction.
+Have vour vehicle checked immediately.

-See Engine Oil Check (page 179).
+See Engine Oil Check (page 247).